 If you or another reader on your account is signed up for multiple challenges at once, such as the #ReadICT and Big Read Circe Challenges, you might find it easier to log activities from within that specific challenge.
 From the Home screen, scroll down to the Current Challenges and find the one for which you want to log activities.
 You'll see the list of available activities (or categories).
 Choose the one you want to log and follow the instructions.

 Alternatively, you can log your books and activities through the Beanstack website.

 Most of our challenges are designed by age.
-The annual Beanstack Winter Reading Challenge, which takes place in January, is for all ages.
-You're welcome to sign up for programs that are designed for your age range.
+You're welcome to sign up for any program designed for your age range.

 In the app, tap the plus sign in the bottom center.
 Depending on how the challenge is set up, choose Log Reading or Log Activity: